 Disciplinary Conferences and Trials shall be informal and administrative.
 The sole purpose of the Disciplinary Conference and Trial Board is to determine the facts and circumstances surrounding a case.
-The rights of all parties involved shall be protected but the rules of evidence as observed by law shall not apply.
-Evidence, which reasonable persons are accustomed to relying on in conducting their affairs, may be considered.
+The rights of all parties involved shall be protected.
+Officers and Supervisors shall be afforded all due process rights consistent with the New Jersey Attorney General Guidelines and New Jersey Administrative Code.
+The rules of evidence as observed by law shall not apply.
+Evidence, which reasonable persons are accustomed to relying on in conducting their affairs may be considered.
+Reliable hearsay evidence may be admissible; however, this will require legally competent evidence to support its findings to an extent sufficient to provide assurances of reliability, to avoid the fact or appearance of arbitrariness.
+Findings of guilt shall not be predicated solely on hearsay evidence, (N.J.A.C.
+1:1-15.5).